r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

     Item 2 in section 1 in reference in '_pkgdown.yml' must be a character. i You might need to add '' around e.g. - 'N' or - 'off'.

+# errors well when a content entry refers to a not installed package

+    The package `notapackage` is required as it is mentioned in the reference index.

 # errors well when a content entry refers to a non existing function

     Could not find an href for topic lala of package rlang